DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## How teachers can apply for the international relocation payment

+Teachers who have started their teaching jobs can now [apply for the international relocation payment](link).
+Applications for the international relocation payment (IRP) are open from 4 September to 31 October 2023.
+If you are eligible, you will receive the money by 31 January 2024.

+If you miss this deadline, to remain eligible for the IRP you must apply at the next opportunity after the start of your job.
+Applications for teachers will re-open between January 2024 and February 2024.

-You’ll need to have started your teaching job in a state secondary school to make your application for the international relocation payment (IRP).
-[Learn more about finding a teaching job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).
+You will need a teaching job to apply for the IRP.[Learn more about finding a job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).

-You will be able to apply for the IRP from 4 September to 31 October 2023.
-You can email us at IRP.ExpressInterest@education.gov.uk to let us know you are interested in applying for the IRP.
-You will be asked to fill in a form giving us your details and we’ll get in touch when IRP applications open.
-If you are eligible, you’ll receive the money around the end of your first school term of employment.

-We will update this page for more information about IRP applications in 2024.
+You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
+We will email you when applications open in 2024.

 ## General information about the international relocation payment